HomeMadeBots/Embedded_Software_Meta_Model/README.md

 designed especially for a given project (cannot be reused) and it has only one instance of them (e.g. : system specific function manager).

+* The software functions implemented by a component type should be "high level" functions.
+It means domain or product specific functions, opposed to "basic" software functions which are implemented by generic classes or libraries (detailed design).

 ## Interface

 ### Description